All Episodes

 You don't kind of decide.

-Once I saw Ben Shapiro in some sort of congressional hero, I don't remember what he was doing now, but like they asked him about same sex marriage, and he said, Do I, as an Orthodox Jew, believe in same-sex marriage?
+Once I saw Ben Shapiro in some sort of congressional hearing, I don't remember what he was doing now, but like they asked him about same-sex marriage.

 No, I'm an Orthodox Jew.

-And I thought, oh, that's good.
+And I thought, well, that's good.

 He doesn't even have to think about it.

-Love God not to get anything, but just because that's what we do is we love God because we come from God, that we're about God.
+And amongst it, he says things like, don't judge, love one another, be willing to love God with all of your heart, love God not to get anything, but just because that's what we do is we love God because we come from God, that we're about.

-And if you try and return to those points, it'll help you through, I found a whole host of complex issues.
+And if you try and return to those points, it'll help you through, I found, a whole host of complex issues.

-And I am actually it's irresistible and inexhaustible.
+And actually, it's irresistible and inexhaustible.

 There's ugly speech, there's gross speech, there's evil speech, and all of it's protected by the First Amendment, keep America free.